sunnySSY/learning_agent/README.md

 ## Requirements

 - Python 3.11+
-- An Alibaba Cloud DashScope (Model Studio) API key — used for both chat and embeddings
+- An Alibaba Cloud DashScope (Model Studio) API key — used for both chat and embeddings.
+(Plan to support more providers and models in the future stage)
 - Optional: a [Tavily](https://tavily.com) API key to enable web search

 ## Install